Contact Us | Chat Now

 Why Do I Need Photography Insurance?

-Whether you run a professional photography business or are simply starting out as a freelance photographer, you face liability risks every day.
-Should something go wrong, you could be held liable for various hefty expenses, including medical bills, repair costs, and legal fees.
-Our professional photographer insurance is designed to help photographers like you weather the unknowns of each photoshoot.
+Whether you run a professional photography business or are just starting out as a freelance photographer, you face liability risks every day.
+If something goes wrong, you could be held financially responsible for hefty expenses for medical bills, repair costs, and legal fees.
+Photography business insurance is designed to help photographers like you weather the unknowns of each photoshoot.

 Common photography insurance claims include:

-The amount of equipment many photographers have on shoots increases the chance of a client tripping on business equipment and getting injured.
+From your equipment to venue furnishings or the great outdoors, with any photoshoot comes the chance of someone tripping, falling, and getting injured.
 Imagine dealing with a bodily injury claim that leads to medical costs in the tens of thousands.
-General liability insurance from Full Frame Insurance could mitigate or even eliminate these expenses.
+General liability insurance from Full Frame Insurance is designed to cover expenses like these.

-Say you’re working at a studio.
-While taking photos you back up to get a better angle and accidentally bump into a lighting prop that falls and shatters an expensive mirror.
-Full Frame Insurance could help with the cost of replacing the mirror, up to the limits of your policy.
+Say you’re working at a rented studio or shooting a wedding.
+You back up to get a better angle and accidentally bump into a lighting prop that falls, shatters an expensive mirror, and leaves damage to the wall and the floor.
+Full Frame Insurance can cover the cost of replacing the mirror and fixing the damages.

 Your equipment is everything to your business.
-Without you, your business probably doesn’t exist.
-That’s why it’s important to add Camera Equipment Insurance coverage to your photographer liability insurance.
-Damaged equipment could eat into your profits and delay future business opportunities.
+Without you, you probably can’t even work.
+Make sure you add camera equipment insurance coverage to your photographer liability insurance or opt for our Annual Plus plan, which includes it.
+Otherwise, damaged equipment could eat into your profits and delay future business opportunities.

 Looking to access your user account, add any additional coverages, or access your policy certificates and documents?
 Log in here.

-Here’s what other people have to say about their experience.
+Here’s what other shutterbugs have to say about their experience.

 Rob L.